CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 | ------------- | ----------- |
 | ![](img/noAA_detail.png) | ![](img/yesAA_detail.png) |

+## Next Steps

+The next steps for this path tracer would be supporting textures, including normal maps, as this would allow for much greater visual detail without adding any new geometry.
+A second major feature to add is a bounding volume hierachy, such as a k-d tree or octtree as rendering meshes with hundreds of thousands of triangles can still be quite slow.

 ## Bloopers

 | Me trying some wild things with refraction | Never did figure out what happened here |